College & University Reads Resources

 • Following a large campus-wide talk, arrange for smaller, more intimate discussions with faculty and students, in which the author and participants can delve more deeply into topics mentioned in the campus-wide talk.
 All participants should have attended the larger campus talk so that they come to the breakout sessions with at least a basic knowledge of the book.

 • Give authors “a break” (or two)!
 In order to provide your participants with the best experience possible, foster an environment that makes the author comfortable, and one that allows them to put their best foot forward.
-Schedule breaks in between sessions and offer some meals “off.”
+Schedule breaks in between sessions.
 Arrange to have snacks, water, coffee, and meals available as appropriate.
 If the author is the key attraction at a meal, make sure he or she has ample time to eat.

 • Don’t take it personally.
-When negotiating your author’s visit to campus, there may be many requirements on the part of the agency for travel, lodging, and “down time.”
+When negotiating your author’s visit to campus, there may be many specific requirements on the part of the agency regarding travel arrangements, lodging, and “down time.”
 These are based on the agency’s standard contractual obligations designed to cover a wide variety of celebrities, athletes, and other speakers.
-However, most agencies and authors understand that you have state and university policies that may constrain what you can offer, and will work with you to meet your needs.
+However, most agencies and authors understand that you have state and university policies that may constrain what you can offer and will work with you to meet your needs.
 Schedule ample time for planning and negotiation.
 You should also verify with the author’s agent whether events or speaking engagements may be videotaped or recorded.
 They often have provisions for what is allowable.

 We recognize the time, effort, and challenges that go into producing a successful common reading program, and we’ll make the process as easy as possible for you.
 We can help you develop a list of potential speakers; determine which authors are available; check fees to ensure the visit meets your budget; and advise whether an author’s availability suits your schedule.
 We believe an author visit is an integral part of the adoption process, and so there is no cost or commitment involved in this “discovery phase.”